AnalitikGnid/cern_grid_macros/README.md

 # Macros for CERN Grid
 ## Description
-This repository contains python codes used to manage your jobs in AliMonitor, ALICE (CERN)
+This repository contains python codes used to manage jobs in AliMonitor, ALICE (CERN)
 ## Repository Content
 This repository contains:
 * this __README__ file;